 Providing a Unified Voice

-- Assessing the impact of potential legislative and regulatory changes on both Texas Health and the communities we serve.
+- Assessing the impact of potential legislative and regulatory changes on Texas Health and the communities we serve.

 - Conducting hospital site visits and coordinating advocacy events with policymakers.